kyma-project/btp-manager/docs/contributor/06-10-certs.md

 BTP Manager maintains the resources by creating, deleting, and updating them during the reconciliation.
 The goal is to keep `ca-server-cert`, `webhook-server-cert`, and the webhooks' CA Bundles in sync all the time.
 The reconciliation also checks the certificates’ expiration dates, and if it detects that a certificate expires soon, it regenerates it in advance so that the processes run smoothly.

-## Reconciliation mechanism
+## Reconciliation Mechanism

 ![Certification management diagram](../assets/certs.svg)

-1. Certification reconciliation is triggered by one of the three events: scheduled reconciliation, editing [BtpOperator CR](/api/v1alpha1/btpoperator_types.go), or using custom watchers founded on Secret and Webhook resources.
+1. Certification reconciliation is triggered by one of the three events: scheduled reconciliation, editing [BtpOperator custom resource](/api/v1alpha1/btpoperator_types.go) (CR), or using custom watchers founded on Secret and Webhook resources.
 2. During provisioning, BTP Manager checks if a self-signed CA certificate, `ca-server-cert`, exists.
 If it doesn't exist:
     a.
 BTP Manager generates the certificate.
     b.
 Based on that, the application creates a signed certificate, `webhook-server-cert`, which is mounted under the deployment.